Wednesday, 25 May 2016

 Christian planning his next few days.

-I’m currently in LA with my daughter awaiting the possible brain surgery on Smith, my grandson.
+As for me, I’m now in LA with my daughter, waiting on possible brain surgery for my grandson, Smith.

-When I again hit the road on my way back east I'll again post as I try to seek out the unusual people who call the ghost towns of the West their home.
+When I hit the road eastward again, I’ll post more as I continue tracking down the unusual people who call the ghost towns of the West their home.

 Friday, 20 May 2016